 - Start your career search at BroncoJobs, the job and internship search site maintained by the Career Center.
 BroncoJobs lists postings from organizations specifically recruiting Boise State graduates as well as an “extended search” which mines the Internet for all job postings relevant to your criteria.
 Additionally, BroncoJobs has direct links to non-profit and Federal and State government jobs.
 The Career Center also offers a Career Fair every semester.
 Over 60 employers were present at the Spring 2011 Fair, many looking for graduate degree students.

 - We highly recommend networking as a source of job placement.
 Sending unsolicited resumes is not strongly associated with being hired, whereas networking with potential employers is.
-The College of Business and Economics holds networking events every semester, most notably, Lessons from Alumni in the Fall.
-Lessons from Alumni includes an Honors and Graduate Career Development Day involving workshops covering resume building, interviewing prep, social networking, and etiquette.
+The College of Business and Economics holds networking events every semester, most notably, Professional Networking Week in the fall.
+This event includes an Honors and Graduate Career Development Day involving workshops covering resume building, interviewing prep, social networking, and etiquette.
 Joining Boise Young Professionals is highly recommended.
 Current Boise State students can join at no charge prior to graduation.

 - Larger companies are often requiring applicants to fill out their job application and resume forms online.
 At the 2011 Spring Career Fair we encountered several businesses who would not take resumes, but referred students to their online job forms, stating it’s a more secure and powerful way for them to organize potential employees.
 It also serves as legal protection for the company in helping show they considered all applicants equally.
 Even though some companies will take a resume, they may still require you to fill out their online form before being ‘officially’ considered as an applicant.
 It will come in handy to have multiple formats of your resume, including Word Doc, PDF, and plain text for this purpose.
 It is important to use key words from job postings in your area of interest in order for the search systems within these databases to pick up your resume.